jfarmer08/wyze-api/README.md

 ## Helper methods

-Use this helper methods to interact with wyze-node.
+Use this helper methods to interact with wyze-api.

 - wyze.getDeviceList()
 - wyze.getDeviceByName(nickname)